Why is Freud upside down?

-So I have decided to invert the image at the top of this site for three reasons.
+His image, featured at the top of this site, is inverted for three reasons.

 Firstly, so that we can see Freud differently.
 If Freud is upside down we are forced to look at him again, to make the effort either to mentally turn him the ‘right way up’ or to accept the inverted perspective and to see him and his work anew.
 Either way, it forces us to reconsider what we see.
 Turning Freud upside down aims not only at a repositioning of the image of Freud but, by extension, of psychoanalysis itself insofar as Freud’s image is metonymical for the whole of psychoanalysis.